ashfaaqrifath/Casper/README.md

   <img width="300" src="casper_title.png" alt="Casper"><br>
 </h1>

 Casper is a Desktop Assistant written in Python that uses Voice Recognition and a Text-To-Speech engine.
-It can automate tasks such as Taking notes, Searching the web, Find locations, Open and close applications, Answer questions, Send emails and more.
+It can automate tasks such as Taking notes, Searching the web, Find locations, Open and close applications, Answer questions and more.

 ## Authors